One School’s Uncompromising Take on Student Choice

 - 80 percent of grade 5 and 6 students opted to pursue a self-directed learning project on top of their schoolwork.

-- All students tested performed close to or above the national average for schools with comparable populations on reading, writing, and numeracy in Australia’s national assessment program (NAPLAN).
+- All students tested performed at or above the national average for schools with comparable populations on reading, writing, and numeracy in Australia’s national assessment program (NAPLAN).

 - On a student survey, 97 percent of students said teachers made sure that all students felt included, and 95 percent agreed that teachers asked questions that challenged their thinking.